neopixl/tech-radar/README.md

 ### I want to propose a new technology

 Everyone at neopixl can propose new technologies, or submit a request through Github issues system.
-Please read the contribution guide to see how you can add a new technology.
+Please read the [Contribution Guide](CONTRIBUTE.md) to see how you can add a new technology.

 ## License